codeforamerica/workforwardnola/README.md

 We are not AWS experts, so if you have recommendations to improve the following, please make a PR! **We found that this requires at least a t2.micro instance to avoid out of memory errors during deployment.**

 1. Create an IAM user (as recommended by Amazon) with appropriate permissions for deployment credentials. @antislice has no idea what specific permissions are needed for EB deployment, so we tested with admin.
 2. Install the Elastic Beanstalk client.
+This may only be necessary if you are deploying from the command line.
+You can do this from the AWS Elastic Beanstalk UI.
 3. Follow the Create an Application steps in [this documentation](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create_deploy_Ruby_sinatra.html#create_deploy_Ruby_eb_init).
-  * For steps 5/6, select `Ruby` and `Ruby 2.2 (Puma)`
+  * For steps 5/6, select `Ruby` and `Ruby 2.3 (Puma)`
+  * NOTE: AWS config only works on specific versions of Ruby.
+We went with 2.3.7.
+2.4.4 is another option to upgrade to.
   * SSH login is optional, but convenient
 4. At this point, you'll want to set up the DB.
 We created an integrated Postgres database instance (v.
 9.5.2) as described in [here](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/using-features.managing.db.html).
+  * You will need to configure Amazon RDS.
+Create a database and use the information from the DB to connect (this is important to do first before you upload and deploy)
+  * An AWS RDS will typically follow the same Database URL as localhost.
 5. Walk through [Create an Environment](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create_deploy_Ruby_sinatra.html#create_deploy_Ruby_eb_env)
+6. Create a source bundle if uploading through the UI. `zip ../filename.zip -r * .[^.]*`
 6. ‼️ At this point, stop and check on the instance type.
 You may need to configure a VPC.
-7. Try deploying: `eb deploy`
+7. Try deploying: `eb deploy` or use the Upload and Deploy feature integrated into EB.

-Configuring the "email to yourself" feature requires extra configuration on EB.
+~~Configuring the "email to yourself" feature requires extra configuration on EB.~~ If you are using AWS SES SMTP service, this is no longer necessary as the emails will go through SES.
+We have set up an SMTP service, so all emails are going through a central location (AWS)

 Further notes on our initial test deployment and changes that were made:
 * [PR #108](https://github.com/codeforamerica/workforwardnola/pull/108) contains the code and configuration changes we made to the app to get it to work with AWS (Elastic Beanstalk)